jonathanhines/midtown/about.markdown

 Hello!
 My name is Shelly.

-I’m a **[Registered Social Worker and Psychotherapist with the Ontario College of Social Workers](https://www.ocswssw.org/)**.
+I’m an empathetic listener, strategic coach, systems thinker and community organizer.
+I’m also a **[Registered Social Worker and Psychotherapist with the Ontario College of Social Workers](https://www.ocswssw.org/)**.
 I have extensive training in complex psychological health & wellness, having worked mostly in specialized, hospital-based mental health clinics for adults, young-adults and families.
 My journey has since expanded to include healthcare leadership support, burnout recovery and community engagement.
-In short, I’m an empathetic listener, strategic coach, systems thinker and community organizer.

 I am a **Cognitive Behavioural Therapist (CBT)**, and integrate techniques from **Mindfulness Therapy, Dialectical Behavioural Therapy (DBT), MultiSystemic Therapy (MST), Attachment & Family Systems Therapies, and trauma informed care**.
 I earned my Bachelors of Art & Science from McMaster University, my Masters in Social Work from Wilfred Laurier University for which I received Social Science and Humanities Research Council, SSHRC, recognition, and have extensive postgraduate training and clinical experience in community and hospital treatment.

-Lastly, I’m an **outdoor enthusiast and I love to bike**.
+There's more to me, of course.
+I’m an **outdoor enthusiast and I love to bike**.
 My biking addiction started in my 30s just as I was recovering from an illness that left me virtually bedridden for months and exhausted my endocrine system.
-By God’s grace and under the care of medical providers, friends and family, I recovered... slowly.
+My journey back to health was long and tedious, involving medical providers, family, friends, prayer and patience.
 During that time, I learned about the mind-body connection and also that weakness and dependence needn’t be feared.
 Biking reminds me of all that.
-You’ll find me cycling around Kitchener-Waterloo, spring, summer, fall and winter.
+You’ll find me cycling around Kitchener-Waterloo, spring, summer, fall and winter, sometimes with a kid in tow, sometimes on my own.

+I have a supportive partner and a cool kid.

+I've found Covid personally exhausting and can't wait for this to be over.

 Is there something else you'd like to know about me?
 [Just ask](mailto:shelly@midtowncounselling.ca).

 ## About the Midtown Community